-Plastic Patrol was set up in 2016 and we have already made great strides to remove plastic waste from 30 countries around the World.
-We combine community action with disruptive technology to gather important data for scientific research into plastic pollution.
-With your help we can continue our mission to stop plastic pollution at the source.
+Plastic Patrol was set up in 2016 and we have already made great strides to remove litter from over 80 countries around the world.
+Plastic Patrol exists to protect our planet and wildlife by addressing the pressing threats of litter and the single-use culture.
+We are a community-focused, solution-orientated, non-profit organisation: a movement of people working for a cleaner future.
+With your help we can continue our mission to stop pollution at the source.

-We plan clean-up’s all over the world to bring communities together, for people who want to do their bit and have a little adventure at the same time.
+We plan clean-ups all over the world to bring communities together, for people who want to do their bit and have a little adventure at the same time.
 The clean-ups can be inland or on our waterways.
-Every clean-up, where plastic waste is seen, photographed and shared and then cleared away, helps our environment.
+Every clean-up, where waste is seen, photographed and shared and then cleared away, helps our environment.

-She’s a born adventurer and has dedicated herself to exploring the UK by paddle board, using her journey to highlight and educate on wider environmental issues affecting our land and waterways.
+She’s a born adventurer and has dedicated herself to exploring the UK by paddle board using her journey to highlight and educate on wider environmental issues affecting our land and waterways.

 In May 2016 she became the first person in history to paddle board the entire length of Britain’s waterways, solo and unsupported.
 In 2017 she was the first woman to paddleboard solo across the English channel.
 In 2018 she was the first person the paddle board the entire length of the Hudson River in America.
 Each of these world firsts has a purpose: to use adventure as a way to raise awareness and highlight environmental issues globally